AnBui2004/Vectras-VM-Android/README.md

 - Do not automatically restart the app when creating a new virtual machine.
 - Fixed black screen when using PowerPC.
 - Added small note about adding ROM and CDROM.
+- No need to switch architecture.
+- Improved stability when creating new virtual machines.